-Within the context of its theological convictions and missions, the Seminary subscribes to a policy of equal education and employment opportunity for all people, and does not discriminate on the basis of race, age, color, national origin, sex, handicap, or political affiliation in admission, treatment of student, or employee.
+Within the context of its theological convictions and missions, the Seminary subscribes to a policy of equal education and employment opportunity for all people, and does not discriminate based on race, age, color, national origin, sex, handicap, or political affiliation in admission, treatment of student, or employee.

 This handbook is provided for the convenience of the PhD student.
 Although every effort has been made to assure the accuracy of the information in this handbook, all who use this book should note that laws, rules, and polices change from time to time and that these changes may alter the information contained in this publication.
-Please refer any questions to and obtain confirmation of information from the Academic Office.
+Please refer to any questions and obtain confirmation of information from the Academic Office.

-The English version is the official document as registered with ATS and WSCUC, and will be executed accordingly.
+The English version is the official document as registered with ATS and WSCUC and will be executed accordingly.